Rosie Hardman: 1970s: Success

 Rosie Hardman and Bob Axford released a joint album, Second Season Came(1970), on the Trailer Records label.
 This album included her most popular and covered song "Lady for Today".
 They released a second album together (her third) Firebird in 1971, also on the Trailer Records label.

 In 1971 Hardman married Rob Ixer on 17 April.
 Many of their friends from the music scene attended.
-Her matron of honor was Toni Arthur (a folk singer who later became known on children's TV).
+Her matron of honour was Toni Arthur (a folk singer who later became known on children's TV).
 For their informal evening reception, they gathered at the Manchester Sports Guild, where Hardman had been a compere and guest artist.
 That night the hall had already booked Barbara Dickson.

 In the early/mid 1970s, Hardman toured with singer/songwriter Andy Caven as her road manager/sound engineer.
 They recorded a version of her song "Fiddler Man" together before Caven followed his independent career.

 In 1974, Hardman played the Cambridge Folk Festival and in 1975 she released her next album, Jerseyburger and also a cassette of a live recording – For My Part.
 In 1978, Hardman signed to the Plant Life label, with which she made three albums (see Discography).
 The backing musicians on these recordings included Dave Cousins, Maddy Prior, Nigel Pegrum, Rick Kemp, Brian Willoughby, Jon Gillaspie, Mike Silver and B. J. Cole.